 God sent Jesus to the world.
 He attacked the money tables in the Temple, the kings, the rabbis, the cops, the thugs, tortured and killed him: for us.
 Three days later Mary visits the sepulcrhe, it’s empty, Jesus is gone.
 Then Jesus appears before this and that disiple. and there are jillions of stories since then that Jesus has further appeared before him, her, you, me …

 The story says that he descended into hell, then ascended into heaven. … I wanna know: how many times has he come back since?
-When he’s here does he carry pocket change? a credit card?
+When he’s here does he carry pocket change? in what currencies? a credit card?

 Was he at the Kentucky Derby the other Saturday?
 Did he bring some of those ladies with the hats?